kairarobot/jewelbots/README.md

 # Jewelbots
 ## Collection of projects for Jewelbots

-* frankocean.ino - Jewelbot synced with "Thinkin Bout You"
+* frank_ocean.ino - Jewelbot synced with "Thinkin Bout You"